 On Saturday I spent 10 minutes covered in oil while resting in corpse pose.

-4.- Carefully (as all surfaces you step on will be slippery if you rubbed your feet), step into the shower and remove the oil.
-I use this citrus soap, which works very well as it seems to cut the grease, should you follow that link, or whenever you purchase it, make sure it is the citrus one.
+4. Carefully (as all surfaces you step on will be slippery if you rubbed your feet), step into the shower and remove the oil.
+I use this citrus soap, which works very well as it seems to cut the grease, whenever you purchase it, make sure it is the citrus one.
 I also use soap for my hair as a first shampoo because I find it far too greasy to move into my usual products.
 Then shampoo one or two times and condition if you want to.

 It is recommended to do this every Saturday consistently.
 I find that for me this is not always possible as life seems to have a way to take over from time to time, but whenever I can I go ahead and do it and find it very rewarding.

 If you want to take pictures of your Saturday practice, have a friend or partner help you out, unless you don’t mind the camera getting greasy, I was lucky enough to have a good photographer at hand.

 If you happen to be new to Ashtanga yoga and curious about it, here are 21 things I wish I knew before I started practicing.